Research

 Genome editing has the potential to not only correct pathogenic variants, but also modify factors driving selective vulnerability.
 We build and develop genome editing approaches to mitigate degeneration in vulnerable cells.

 The patterns and processes underlying evolution provide a useful framework to uncover the fundamentals of complex diseases.
-We employ a comparative framework to inform on pressures driving selective vulnerability.
+These patterns and pressures inform on pressures driving selective vulnerability.

 Funding